damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 <div class="modal-body">
 <!-- EDIT FROM HERE ON LIKE NORMAL MARKDOWN -->

 Design focuses on creating the visual brand for GitLab.
-Design supports product marketing, content marketing, demand generation, and almost every function in the marketing team to ensure a consistent and clear visual brand.
+Design supports product marketing, content marketing, demand generation, and almost every function in the marketing team to ensure consistent and clear visual brand.
 Design is responsible for about.gitLab.com, swag, event design, content design, and branding.

 [Job Description](/jobs/designer/){:.btn .btn-purple-inv}
 [Handbook][Design]{:.btn .btn-purple}